CoDA: Instructive Chain-of-Domain Adaptation with Severity-Aware Visual Prompt Tuning: Experiments

 \subsection{Datasets and Benchmarks}

-\textbf{Cityscapes} (CS) \cite{cordts2016cityscapes} is a real-world dataset captured with normal driving scenes in 50 urban areas and contains 2,975 for training, 500 for validation, and 1,525 for testing. \textbf{Foggy Zurich} (FZ) \cite{sakaridis2018model} and \textbf{Foggy Driving} (FD) \cite{sakaridis2018semantic} are two foggy real-world datasets.
+\textbf{Cityscapes} (CS) \cite{cordts2016cityscapes} is a real-world dataset captured with normal driving scenes in 50 urban areas. \textbf{Foggy Zurich} (FZ) \cite{sakaridis2018model} and \textbf{Foggy Driving} (FD) \cite{sakaridis2018semantic} are two foggy real-world datasets.
 FZ contains 3808 images with light and medium fog.
 Notably, only 40 images are for testing in FZ.
-Unlike FZ, FD is a dataset purely for testing as it contains 101 labeled images. \textbf{Dark Zurich} (DZ) \cite{sakaridis2019guided} used for performance evaluation under night scenes comprises 8,779 images captured during nighttime, twilight, and daytime including 50 validation images and 151 test images. \textbf{Nighttime Driving} (ND) \cite{dai2018dark} contains 50 nighttime images with coarsely annotated ground truth. \textbf{BDD100K-Night} (BD) \cite{yu2020bdd100k} is a subset of the BDD100K, we only use 87 test images.
-Similar to FD and BD, ND is also used for testing. \textbf{ACDC} \cite{sakaridis2021acdc} is a dataset with testing benchmarks under four adverse scenes: fog, rain, snow, and night.
-There are 400 training images, 100 validation images (including 106 night images), and 500 testing images in every scene.
+Unlike FZ, FD is a dataset purely for testing as it contains 101 labeled images. \textbf{Dark Zurich} (DZ) \cite{sakaridis2019guided} is captured during nighttime, twilight, and daytime including 50 validation images and 151 test images. \textbf{Nighttime Driving} (ND) \cite{dai2018dark} contains 50 nighttime images with coarsely annotated ground truth. \textbf{BDD100K-Night} (BD) \cite{yu2020bdd100k} is a subset of the BDD100K, we only use 87 test images.
+ND is also used for testing. \textbf{ACDC} \cite{sakaridis2021acdc} is a dataset under fog, rain, snow, and night scenes.
+There are 400 training images, 100 validation images (106 in night), and 500 testing images in every scene.
 Besides, ACDC also contains 1600 clean images called ACDC-ref.